 Why Incorporate in Delaware?

-Delaware, also known as a "tax haven," has a reputation as having the most business-friendly laws in the country.
-Numerous corporate giants are incorporated in the tiny state including Apple and Coca-Cola.
-The state of Delaware does not collect corporate taxes from businesses who do no operate in the state.
-Nor does the state collect tax royalty payments or are you required to publicly divulge the name of your corporation's board of directors or shareholders.
+Delaware is a popular choice for corporations.
+Many corporate giants are incorporated in this tiny state, including Apple and Coca-Cola.
+Why?
+Delaware is known as a tax haven.
+Its laws favor businesses.
+The state of Delaware does not collect corporate taxes from businesses that do not operate in the state, nor does it collect tax royalty payments.
+You are also not required to publicly divulge the name of your corporation's board of directors or shareholders.

 Learn About Corporations